bseverns/StringField/docs/OSCSerialBridge.md

 - **Consent + logging panel:** Lists the exact ask ("ok to log gestures for ~5 min?") and reminds you to name the file + delete on request.
 Explicitly references the serial logger so students know what is stored.
 - **Handout beats:** Four printable bullets you can read aloud.
 They tell you to flip on the logger *after* consent, mirror packets to OSC, and run the README preset browser steps so students hear the scale change.
 - **Status rail:** Shows the last gesture/value, current serial port + baud, and OSC host/port so you can narrate the routing without tabbing away.
+- **Logger strip:** Plasters the exact serial logger command on screen (`python tools/serial_logger.py /dev/ttyACM0 115200 > logs/session.csv`) so the room knows how the opt-in logging works.
+- **Preset browser strip:** Prints the JSON snippet `{ "notes": [60, 63, 67, 70, 74] }` and reminds you it comes straight from the README runtime preset browser instructions.

 ## OSC mapping
 - `/stringfield/gesture` payload: `gesture` (string), `value` (0-127), `normalized` (float 0-1).